google/go-containerregistry/cmd/crane/doc/crane_mutate.md

-  -h, --help                        help for mutate -l, --label stringToString        New labels to add (default []) -o, --output string               Path to new tarball of resulting image -t, --tag string                  New tag to apply to mutated image.
+  -h, --help                        help for mutate -l, --label stringToString        New labels to add (default []) -o, --output string               Path to new tarball of resulting image
+      --repo string                 Repository to push the mutated image to.
+If provided, push by digest to this repository.
+  -t, --tag string                  New tag reference to apply to mutated image.
 If not provided, push by digest to the original image repository.
   -u, --user string                 New user to set
 ```